Arctic Circle Fall Safari

 Day 1: Are we there yet?

-Transfer from Whitehorse Airport to your hotel in downtown Whitehorse.
+Arrival to Whitehorse.
+Transfer from Whitehorse Airport to the hotel in the city center.
 Meet your guide and the other participants for an pre-trip information meeting.
 The rest of the day is at your leisure.
 (No meals included)

 Day 2: A colourful day.